mengru-zhang-2357/Assignment4_ShinyApp/README.md

-library(plotly)      # for creation of plotly charts library(shinyWidgets) # for pretty switch for regression line library(ggthemes)    # for plot themes
+library(plotly)      # for creation of plotly charts library(shinyWidgets) # for pretty switch for regression line library(ggthemes)    # for plot themes library(paletteer)   # for plot themes
+library(thematic)    # To carry over the Shiny app theme into the server

 ```